rgb-archive/spec/01-Quicksilver.md

 The schema in quicksilver defines the exact structure of a seal-bound state, including:
 * relation between the seals pointing to transaction outputs and parts of the state
 * structure for the state data and metadata
-* serialization and deserealization rules for state data and metadata (see [Proof](#proof-data-structure) section)
+* serialization and deserealization rules for state data and metadata (see [Proof data structure](#proof) section)
 * rules to validate the state and state changes on top of the validation runes used by the Quicksilver

 The schema can be defined in formal or an informal name.
-One of Quicksilver schema samples is an [RGB protocol], defining RGB schema for digital asset (digitalized securities, collectibles etc) issuing and transfer.
+One of Quicksilver schema samples is an [RGB protocol](04-RGB.md), defining RGB schema for digital asset (digitalized securities, collectibles etc) issuing and transfer.

-Schemata are identified by a cryptographic RIPMD160-hash of the schema name (for informally-defined schemas) or RIPMD160-hash of serialized formal schema definition data (see [Schema definition section]).
+Schemata are identified by a cryptographic RIPMD160-hash of the schema name (for informally-defined schemas) or RIPMD160-hash of serialized formal schema definition data (see [Schemata definition](#schema) section).
 Quicksilver-enabled user agents MAY use the hash to locate and download schema formal definition file (QSD) and use it in order to parse the sealed state and validate parts of it in relation to schema-defined state validation rules.

 ### Proofs